White Oak Science Gateway

 White Oak Town Center

-White Oak Apartments
+Logic White Oak Apartments

-Montgomery College’s New East County Education Center
+Montgomery College East County Education Center

-The Montgomery College ECEC is expected to serve more than 1,000 students in the first year and will be the largest of the College’s three education centers and nearly four times larger than the Gaithersburg site.
-The Center will bring the College’s unique services and academic programs to the residents of the East County and will serve as an anchor institution in the community.
-The new center is the first major step in MC’s expansion into East County.
+Montgomery College East County Education Center (ECEC), located at 2221 Broadbirch Drive at White Oak, opened on April 1, 2024.
+Guided by the vision and support of the County Executive and County Council, the 55,193-square-foot space features classrooms, training labs, and student advising space, while offering both credit and non-credit courses.
+Montgomery College was ranked the 7 th best community college in the U.S. (out of 677 colleges), according to a recent report The ECEC served 1,400 students the first year, easily surpacing the expected 1,000 students.
+The faciity is the largest of the College’s three education centers and nearly four times larger than the Gaithersburg site.
+The Center brings the College’s unique services and academic programs to the residents of the East County and serve as an anchor institution in the community.
+The new center is the first major step in MC’s expansion into East County, and precursor to the College's fourth campus.

 New Ride On Bus Service - Route 27